Eos Global Expansion

 Pioneering 6G Development

-In 2024, a consortium of DOCOMO, NTT Corporation, NEC Corporation, and Fujitsu unveiled the world’s first 6G device.
+In 2024, a consortium made up of NTT DoCoMo, NTT Corporation, NEC Corporation, and Fujitsu unveiled the world’s first 6G device.
+This landmark achievement demonstrated Japan’s technological leadership and provided a tangible glimpse into the future of ultra-fast, intelligent wireless communication.

 Digital Transformation and Sustainability

-Japan’s telecommunications sector is central to the country’s digital transformation agenda.
-Companies are investing in cloud infrastructure, data centres, and cybersecurity to meet the growing demand for digital services.
-The industry is also embracing sustainability, with providers committing to reducing carbon emissions and adopting renewable energy in their operations.
+The Japan telecom sector is central to the country’s digital transformation agenda.
+Providers are investing heavily in cloud infrastructure, data centers, and cybersecurity to meet the increasing demand for digital services.
+These investments support a wide range of industries undergoing digital transformation, from manufacturing to retail and education.

 Challenges and Opportunities